Workflow Recorder

 Keep coding

-Every time Claude Code finishes responding, the hook fires — silently parses the session's metadata, computes stats, uploads.
-No prompts, no dialogs, no "save?" interruptions.
-You don't know it happened.
+Every time Claude Code or Codex Local finishes responding, the matching Stop hook fires.
+Workflow Recorder parses metadata, computes stats, and uploads without prompts, dialogs, or "save?" interruptions.

 3